-Many homes and business government buildings were destroyed.
+Many homes and business and government buildings were destroyed.
 Power and water were out.
-Even major relief agency lost its building.
+Even a major relief agency lost its building.

 Sagrado Corazon Church sustained damage with cracked walls that would not allow it to be used for Mass, but it was stable enough to become a staging area for relief supplies.
 What was once was a place of worship became a storage facility for cement bags and diapers, cooking oil beds and mattresses, blankets and bottle water.
 The plaza in front of another Church, our Lady of Merced, has become a tent city.